moodyguyhub/chessio/CURRENT_STATUS.md

 ```

 ### Verify Setup
-- Landing page at `/` should show golden "Start Learning" button
+- Landing page at `/` shows "Stop Playing Random Moves" hero with Path to Mastery ladder
-- Dashboard at `/app` requires login (test user from seed or register)
-- All 6 Level 0 lessons should be visible and playable
+- Dashboard at `/dashboard` shows ActiveDutyCard (focal point) + CampaignMap (context)
+- Pre-School at `/app` has 6 lessons with warmer amber gradient background
+- School at `/school` shows "Tier 1 — The Foundation" with Levels 1-3
+- Placement test at `/school/placement` has 5 tactical positions

 ---